 So, maybe we have succeeded to establish why some website owners need to make their website account private.
 Now, we are going to show you how you can make a WordPress site private easily.

 However, WordPress doesn’t come with a built-in fully private option.
 But, don’t worry.
 There are a few plugins available in the WordPress repository that will make the process easy.

-So, if you install a plugin, follow the simple steps ,you can get your site protected from Google and other people you don’t want to visit your site.
-So, after some research, we found My Private Site plugin simple and easy to setup.
+So, if you install a plugin, follow the simple steps, you can get your site protected from Google and other people you don’t want to visit your site.
+So, after some research, we found the My Private Site plugin simple and easy to set up.